Table of Contents

 Loose vs. structured CPA-track certificates

 These considerations are huge when you're looking at different schools.
-If your goal is to become familiar with the materials covered in the CPA exam, a structured course will be your best bet.
+If your goal is to become familiar with the materials covered in the exam, a structured course will be your best bet.

-Less structured programs work best for people using a certificate program as a jumping off point for a master's degree later on, or for people looking to break into a particular career.
+Less structured programs work best for people using a certificate as a jumping off point for a master's degree later on, or for people looking to break into a particular career.

 Featured Online Programs